Home Remedies and Alternative Treatments for Dog Arthritis

 What to Do at the First Signs of Aging

 Your dog has reached seniority.
-They may wake up in the morning feeling stiff or have difficulty jumping off the car.
-This may bother some owners who are used to seeing their dog romping around all day, but the good news is that if you swiftly take care your pet when you see early signs of arthritis, you have a good chance of preventing the condition from progressing.
+They may wake up in the morning feeling stiff or have difficulty jumping out of the car.
+This may bother some owners who are used to seeing their dog romping around all day, but the good news is that if you swiftly take care of your pet when you see early signs of arthritis, you have a good chance of preventing the condition from progressing.